FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 Each of the searchparameters in the search request triggers a call to the ``Filter`` method.
 This method takes a ``parameterName`` and ``IFilterValue`` as its arguments.

-The ``parametername`` is the searchparameter as it was used in the search url.
+The ``parameterName`` is the searchparameter as it was used in the search url.
 This name corresponds with the code field in a SearchParameter resource.
 The ``IFilterValue value`` is one of 10 possible implementations, one for each type of SearchParameter.
 See :ref:`parameter_types` for a short description of these possibilities.